Marvel Contest of Champions Accessibility Report

 We've documented 2 accessibility features for Audio in Marvel Contest of Champions which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Balance Audio Levels: Set music and game sound effects separately.
 This enables you to select your preference as well as ensure critical game sounds aren't obscured by other audio.

 Play Without Hearing: No audio cues are necessary to play the game well.

-Marvel Contest of Champions has 2 accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+We've documented 2 accessibility features for Communication in Marvel Contest of Champions which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.

 Player-to-Player Online Communication

 This is how players communicate with each other in online games.
 This can be to plan strategy, chat as they play or co-ordinate resources.